Abbreviations- M, million; K,

 left) and M82 (top right), also known as Bodes and the

-Cigar galaxies, are 12 MLY from Earth in the constellation
+Cigar galaxies, are 12 Mly from Earth in the constellation

 Ursa Major.
-M81 is a spiral galaxy that contains many star forming regions (pink).
+M81 is a spiral galaxy that contains many star

-M82 has an irregular shape probably due to its gravitational
+forming regions (pink).
+M82 has an irregular shape

 |